FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 At any rate, our heroes prevail, the secret organization that Venice was running is killed off and the missing half of Hoover’s files join the other half in being destroyed.
 Peter and Allison plan to marry and Peter has a new novel in mind.

-COMMENT: I’ll remind viewers I’m basing this list on my opinion of Robert Ludlum’s work AS NOVELS.
+COMMENT: I’ll remind readers I’m basing this list on my opinion of Robert Ludlum’s work AS NOVELS.
 As a self-contained novel The Chancellor Manuscript represents a Ludlum approaching the peak of his form.

-In a perfect demonstration of how Robert Ludlum basically embodies the expression “being generous with his plotting,” The Chancellor Manuscript presents such fine detail that other writers would be happy to base entire novels on this tale’s sub-plots.
-For instance the scandals the blackmail victims are being pressured over (especially General MacAndrew) or the way the CIA is interfering with a filmed adaptation of Chancellor’s novel about their illegal domestic operations.
+In a perfect demonstration of how Robert Ludlum’s writing basically embodies the expression “being generous with plotting,” The Chancellor Manuscript presents such fine detail that other writers would be happy to base entire novels on this tale’s sub-plots.
+For instance the scandals the blackmail victims are being pressured over (especially General MacAndrews) or the way the CIA is interfering with a filmed adaptation of Chancellor’s novel about their illegal domestic operations.

 Throw all that in with some of the best characterization Ludlum had produced up to this point in his career.
 Plus there is a fun “meta” bit at the end of the novel which implies that the events depicted in The Chancellor Manuscript are for real.

 Obviously to us in the year 2017 it seems almost comically naïve to picture a figure like Hoover being the only intelligence/ law enforcement member abusing their power so sinisterly.
-Under just Barack Obama and George W Bush alone we’ve seen despicable examples of the apparatus of government being misused to harass and otherwise prey on citizens, even through the IRS.
+Under just Barack Obama and George W Bush alone we’ve seen despicable examples of the apparatus of government and of “intelligence gathering” being misused to harass and otherwise prey on citizens.
+Even through the IRS, which Obama abused even more than Nixon did.

 This is why I think it is crucial that Ludlum DID make clear that, for all their intellectual rationalizations, Inver Brass’ behind the scenes manipulation of governments is every bit as much of an abuse as the actions of their adversaries.

 Sadly, Ludlum gave in to temptation years later and had Varak’s nephew form a new Inver Brass in the novel The Icarus Agenda.
-The idea was just too cool to leave it alone, I guess.
+The idea was just too cool to leave it alone, I guess, but it undercut the impact of this earlier work.

 I would recommend The Chancellor Manuscript to every kind of reader.
 Even if you hate espionage stories this tale goes far beyond that genre.
 Think of it as a spy thriller version of what the novel The French Lieutenant’s Woman accomplished: critiquing the entire genre within which it operates. +++